llh66/text-based-game/README.md

 4. Generate monster's move
 - Generation of random game sets or events:
-  - The monster may have a larger possibility to choose normal attack and a smaller possibility to choose skill attack.
+  - The monster will randomly choose a move.
+It will also choose skills when it has enough MP.
 - Data structures for storing game status:
   - Will change the hp of player and store in the array.